 Overall, from this map, it is difficult to determine which version performs best, as all versions demonstrate inconsistent performance across various seed numbers.

-EMD-35413 –
+EMD-35413

 Following an in-depth review of the results, several key observations have been identified.
 Two seeds (37 and 101) produced equal values across all four EMalign versions tested, and thus were excluded from the plot as they did not provide any insight into the effect of the modifications of subsection B on the algorithm.